Wardrobe of Mary, Queen of Scots: Dolls and Mary's cabinet

 In one coffer stored in Edinburgh Castle there was a set of dolls called "pippens" with their miniature wardrobe of farthingales, sleeves, and slippers.
 The dolls may have been intended for play, or used as fashion dolls disseminating patterns for creating new outfits for Mary and her ladies in waiting.

 Some renaissance dolls seem to have been destined for play.
 In 1571, Mary's former companion in France, Claude of Valois, Duchess of Lorraine, asked her goldsmith Pierre Hotman to send her some dolls "as well-clothed as he could find" in 1571, with a set of miniature silver plates for a buffet made in Paris, intended as a present for Christine, the new-born daughter of Renata of Lorraine, Duchess of Bavaria.
 Jeanne d'Albret also bought dolls in 1571.

 Jane Seymour, third wife of Henry VIII, owned great and little "babies" dressed in gowns of cloth of silver, satin, and velvet tied with gold "aglettes", like her own sleeves.
 In a treatise on collecting printed in 1565, Samuel Quiccheberg noted that princesses and queens sent each other dolls with details of foreign clothing.
 Mary's tailor Jacques de Senlis updated the dolls' costumes with grey damask and silver cloth in September 1563.

 Mary's dolls are listed in the inventory with miscellaneous items which appear to be a remainder of her cabinet of curiosities in Scotland.
 A cabinet room at Holyrood Palace had been fashioned for Mary by her valet Servais de Condé in September 1561, the walls lined with fabic called "Paris green".
 The work was financed with a loan from the banker and textile merchant Timothy Cagnioli.

+Maundy in England

+The Scottish monarchs celebrated Maundy by giving gifts to poor people.
+The number of recipients usually reflected their age.
+When Mary intended to give clothes in 1585/6, her secretary Gilbert Curle discussed her requirements with Amias Paulet.
+She needed more woollen cloth and linen than the usual merchant in Stafford could supply.
+In 1584/5, fabric had been given to 42 young maidens (she was 42) and to 18 young boys (James VI was 18), and £18 would be given to older people in Tutbury.
+The provision of cloth for the Maundy 1585/6 caused some misunderstandings.
+Some of the cloth was in left in the possession of Mary's tailor Robert Moreton after her death.